Sibylse/ZeroShades/grey/_posts/2020-08-18-matrixmult.md

 mathjax: true
 hidden: true
 ---
-Ok, so you probably know about matrix multiplication, or you probably have  multplied matrices at some point in your life.
-Yet, maybe you considered matrix multiplication as just something technical, something where you just have to do this multiplication scheme and then you get the result and you're done.
-Well, I think there is actually more beauty in it that what you learn about it at university.
-So here, let's try to feel the matrix multiplication.
+Ok, so this blog will be about matrix factorization.
+Factorization means that we are given the whole and we want to decompose it in easier parts.
+But, in order to being able to decompose, we also need to know how to construct the whole from its parts.
+This construction part is in this case the matrix multiplication.
+I'd guess that you probably know about matrix multiplication, that you might have an idea how to multiply two matrices.
+You might remember this seemingly overly complicated matrix multiplication scheme of "row-times-column".
+But matrix multiplication has actually more to offer than this.
+In fact, there is another way to compute a matrix multiplication, which actually gives meaning to the act in which two matrices are multiplied with each other.

-Before we delve into the esoterics of matrix multiplication, let's have a little recap  about how this  worked again.
+But before we delve into all that, let's have a little recap what the basics of matrix factorizations were again.
 # Matrix Multiplication - the Basics